vigneshhari/dinogame_ai/README.md

 # Ai DinoGame
-way to get top scores in the chrome offline game
+Trying to get top scores in the chrome offline game

 I've tried basic logistic regression , Creating a CNN , Extracting info from the game then trying logistic regression